sherlockchou86/face_properties_based_vggface/README.md

 ![](./pngs/epoch_race_loss.png)

+Note: blue line is val_loss and orange line is train_loss.

 # Estimation results
 The age estimation result is not good enough you can modify the data to do more research.